SubramaniarajaPS/Java-Essentials/src/main/java/docs/Comprehensive_Java_Notes.md

 - Decision Making Statements:

-- if-then and if-then-else: Executes a block of code if a condition is true (if) and an alternative block if the condition is false (else).
+    - if and if-else: Executes a block of code if a condition is true (if) and an alternative block if the condition is false (else).
 Nested if statements are possible, allowing for checking additional conditions after an initial one is met.
     - switch Statement: Allows execution of a block of code based on matching a variable's value against different case values.

 - Loop Control Statements: Repeat a set of instructions multiple times based on a condition.

     - for Loop: Used when the number of iterations is known or definite.
 It has four parts: initialization, condition, loop body, and update.
     - while Loop: Executes a block of statements repeatedly as long as a given condition remains true.
 Useful when the number of iterations is not known beforehand, like reading a file until the end.
     - do-while Loop: Similar to while loop, but the block of code is executed at least once before the condition is checked.
 It's an exit-controlled loop.
     - Enhanced for Loop (for-each loop): Introduced in Java 5 to simplify iteration over arrays and collections, making code cleaner and more readable, especially when the exact index is not required.
     - Nested Loops: A loop inside another loop, often used when working with matrices or multi-dimensional data structures like 2D arrays.

 - Branching Statements:

     - break: Used inside loops and switch statements to terminate the current loop or switch case immediately and transfer control to the statement directly after the loop/switch.
     - continue: Used inside loops to skip the current iteration and move directly to the next iteration of the loop.
     - return: Used to exit from a method, either with or without a value (for void methods).

 ### Object-Oriented Programming (OOP) Concepts